The UK hosted the G7 Summit as part of its 2021 G7 Presidency

 Carbis Bay, Cornwall on 11-13 June 2021

-Prime Minister Boris Johnson will use the UK’s G7 Presidency to unite leading democracies to help the world fight, and then build back better from coronavirus and create a greener, more prosperous future.
+Prime Minister Boris Johnson brought the world’s leading democracies together to reach major new agreements to help the world fight, and then build back better from coronavirus and create a greener, more prosperous future.

-The UK has invited Australia, India, South Korea and South Africa as guest countries to this year’s G7.
+The UK invited Australia, India, South Korea and South Africa as guest countries to this year’s G7.